 So you’ve got the food do’s and don’ts down (check out this post if you’re still unsure!), but what about drinks?
 The same rules still apply, and read your labels!
 If there is any form of sugar or sweetener on the label, it’s out.
 If there is carrageenan in the drink or other unapproved additives (check out this handy pdf), it’s also out.
 Obviously milk, smoothies with milk, creamer, or any drinks with dairy are out.

 So, here’s what you CAN drink:

-Sparkling water!
+Sparkling water is a great option.
 There are LOTS of options and some are even Whole30 approved.
 Waterloo, La Croix, and Spindrift are all Whole30 approved.
 Other great compliant brands are Buble, San Pellegrino, and Target store brand sparkling water to name just a few.
 Always be sure to check your labels, but most of all the sparkling water is compatible.

-Natural Calm.
 One of my favorite things to add to my water is Natural Calm, a magnesium drink from Natural Vitality.
 Magnesium is used in over 300 biochemical reactions in the body.
 Magnesium can help you sleep better and feel calmer.
 It affects a whole host of things, and most people are believed to be deficient in it.
 Here’s a fantastic post to read the benefits of magnesium.
 If you’re on Whole30, just be sure to drink the original (unflavored) variety of Natural Calm, as the flavored varieties have added sweeteners.

-What do you like to drink that’s sugar free and compliant?
+What do you like to drink that’s sugar free and compatible?
 Share with us below!